-Here we can see that the OBT (denormalized) model out-performs the star-schema model in all but one of the 10 queries we tested.
-With the exception of the query-4 enigma, the denormalized table out performs the star schema from 10% to 45% depending on the query.
+Here we can see that the OBT (denormalized) model outperforms the star-schema model in all but one of the ten queries we tested.
+With the exception of the query-4 enigma, the denormalized table outperforms the star schema from 10% to 45%, depending on the query.

 For Snowflake, the results are more mixed.
 While the OBT (denormalized) model is definitely faster than the star schema in the slowest of queries (queries 8, 9, and 10), the star schema actually does appear to out-perform the OBT model in some of the simpler queries (namely 3, 4, and 7).
 Note that these queries include query compilation time.

-I do not have a good enough intuition for the inner-workings of snowflake to cast any light on why this might be happening, but if any of our readers are Snowflake experts we'd love to hear your hypotheses!
+We don’t have a good enough intuition for the inner workings of Snowflake to cast any light on why this might be happening, but if any of our readers are Snowflake experts, we'd love to hear your hypotheses!

-One thing that's interesting to note is how dramatically different the variances in the query response times are between the two different distribution styles -- the star schema has a much higher variance in query response time which I assumes has to do with how bigquery is planning the execution under the hood (but I'm definitely not a BQ expert, so would love someone with more knowledge to weigh-in on what's going on here).
+One thing that's interesting to note is how dramatically different the variances in the query response times are between the two different distribution styles — the star schema has a much higher variance in query response time, which we assume has to do with how BigQuery is planning the execution under the hood (but we’re definitely not a BQ expert, so we would love someone with more knowledge to weigh-in on what's going on here).

 This comparison was made using a subset of the data from the TPC-DS benchmark, kindly made available by the folks at Fivetran.
 For all analyses, we used the TPC-DS "100" data.

 - I used whatever the default configuration comes with a fresh warehouse